dallgoot/yaml/README.md

 Features:
 - recover from some parsing errors
 - tolerance to tabulations
-- rename key names that are not valid PHP property name (option : enabled by default)
+- rename key names that are not valid PHP property name (option : disabled by default)

-Return a YAMLOBJECT with following API:
+Return a YAMLOBJECT
-- getReference($referenceName = null) : get reference description by name or an array of all references
-- getComment($lineNumber = null) : get comment at line number or an array of all of them
-- getDocument($identifier = null) : return document object by identifier (name or index starting @ 1) or array of documents
-- toString : returns string representation of the Yaml file content

 Performances: